yvoronoy/magento2docker/README.md

 If you are on Linux
 just run `docker-compose up`

-Your Magento2 Environment is ready and available here: [http://127.0.0.1:8000/](http://127.0.0.1/) Then next step you can open container and install Magento, see [How install a magento](#how-install-magento)
+Your Magento2 Environment is ready and available here: [http://127.0.0.1:8000/](http://127.0.0.1/).
+The next step you can open container and install Magento2.

 ### How install a magento
  - When you run container your environment is ready on http://127.0.0.1:8000/